-the Class I directors will be this offering;

-the Class II directors will be following this offering; and

-and their terms will expire at our first annual meeting of stockholders following this offering; and the Class III directors will be following this offering; and and their terms will expire at our second annual meeting of stockholders following this offering.
+the Class I directors will be this offering; the Class II directors will be following this offering; and the Class III directors will be following this offering; and the Class III directors will be following this offering. and following this offering.